 In today’s world, it seems as if one lawyer after another is advertising their services, trying harder than ever to get your business.
-Whether it’s a criminal defense attorney or personal injury attorney, everyone seems to consider themselves the best person to handle your case.
+Whether it’s a criminal defence attorney or personal injury attorney, everyone seems to consider themselves the best person to handle your case.
 However, with so much information coming at them, most people have a difficult time deciding which lawyer would work best for their circumstances.
 As a result, mistakes are often made in the selection process, and these mistakes can prove costly both inside and outside the courtroom.
 If you’re in the process of hiring a lawyer, here are some common mistakes you should avoid.

 Don’t Always Hire the Biggest Firm